arimvydas/mob-tra-sim/README.md

 The following datasets are stored in /data folder:
 - `traffic_normal.csv` - Traffic with normal annual trend
 - `traffic_covid.csv`  - COVID-19 pandemic affected traffic
-- `traffic.csv`        - Combined traffic dataset including normal and COVID-19 pandemic traffic
+- `traffic.csv`        - Combined traffic dataset including normal and COVID-19 pandemic traffic.
+If dataset size doesn't matter, always use this file

-The CS data is stored in tabular format: header with field names and comma separated data values.
+The CSV data is stored in tabular format: header with field names and comma separated data values.

 The data can be loaded into Python pandas as
 ```